particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 {{> webhook-demo-test }}

+### Explainer

+Once you start the demo and events start flowing, either by using the Test button above, or from a device, the section below will explain what is happening.

+{{> webhook-demo-explainer }}

 ### Webhook server data

 The table below is the decoded data that was received by the webhook server.
+This is the kind of data that you'd be able to use in a custom web or mobile app, but you'd probably use something fancier than just a table.

 {{> webhook-demo-data-table }}